 Stanford University Men's Water Polo Coach Under Investigation (again)

 Stanford University athletics is again under the microscope.
-After being cleared by a university investigation into allegations of abusive behvavior, the Stanford University men's water polo coach, Brian Flacks, allegedly retaliated against some of his players who spoke to investigators.
+After being cleared by a university investigation into allegations of abusive behavior, the Stanford University men's water polo coach, Brian Flacks, allegedly retaliated against some of the players who spoke to investigators.
 These allegations come after Stanford football head coach, Troy Taylor, was fired for mistreatment of his staff.

-The initial investigation into Flacks occurred last fall on the heels of complaints about his treatment of players were raised with university officials by concerned parents.
+The initial investigation into Flacks occurred last fall on the heels of complaints about player treatment were raised with university officials by concerned parents.
 The investigation, conducted by a third-party firm, confirmed that player cooperation and interviews were completely confidential.
-However, in the wake of the investigation, with findings that cleared Flacks, parents have said that their sons have been subjected to retaliation aimed at completey removing the players who cooperated.
+However, in the wake of the investigation, with findings that cleared Flacks, parents have said that their sons have been subjected to retaliation aimed at completely removing the players who cooperated.

 Frustrated by a lack of involvement and action from Stanford University officials, concerned water polo player parents have retained Justice Law Collaborative.
 The firm also currently represents the parents of Katie Meyer in a wrongful death lawsuit against Stanford.
 Meyer, who died by suicide in 2021, was a notable goalie on Stanford women's soccer team and was on track to continue her studies at Stanford's law school after completing her undergraduate degree.